 The Short Answer To This Question Is Get a Lawyer Who Handles ERISA Disability Cases.

-Here's why - if you have an ERISA disability claim (most policies are governed by ERISA, a federal law) you have tight and unforgiving deadlines, on top of a standard that makes these cases difficult on you.
+Here's why - If your group disability policy was provided by the company you work for, it is probably subject to ERISA.
+If you have an ERISA disability claim (most policies are governed by ERISA, a federal law) you have tight and unforgiving deadlines, on top of a standard that makes these cases difficult on you.
 As a start, here's some of the procedures and deadlines you're probably dealing with: